liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 - Liferay Faces Alloy Portlet Archetype
 - Liferay Rich Faces Portlet Archetype

-In addition, there are two new Maven *goals* now available:
+In addition, there are some Maven *goals* Liferay has provided:

 - DBBuilder - The `build-db` goal lets you execute the DBBuilder to generate SQL files.